TristanIsrael/PSEC/setup/packages/psec/psec-sys-gui/Readme.md

 This package provides an isolated access to the graphical device.
 The Graphical User Interface of your product must be constructed on top of this package.

-As a result, a new VM `sys-gui` is automatically create and started when the system boots up.
+As a result, a new VM `sys-gui` is automatically created and started when the system boots up.

 **The `sys-gui` VM is created only if this package is added to your product as a dependency.**